patricelliG/CLI_HN/README.md

 * points
 * comments

+### Dependencies
+This program requires 'nokogiri'.
+Nokogiri can be installed very easily using RubyGems.
+Simply type the following:

+**$ gem install nokogiri**

+RubyGems will download and install nokogiri for you.

 ### User Instructions
 Simply call the ruby script to display the stories as in the example below: